 Thin, red, crisp stalks have the best texture.
 If stalks are floppy, it indicates they were picked too long ago.

-While I will admit that I truly disliked rhubarb as a child, I will say that even so, I was fascinated by the gigantic dark green leaves (which are toxic by the way) and their brilliant scarlet stalks that always grew in my Grandma Maria’s garden in Wapato, Washington.
+I will admit that I truly disliked rhubarb as a child.
+As a garden plant, I was fascinated by the gigantic dark green leaves (which are toxic by the way) and their brilliant scarlet stalks that always grew in my German grandmother’s garden in Washington state.

 Rhubarb has been used medicinally in China since 2700 BC and is a native plant of western China but also grows prolifically along Russia’s Volga River.
 Rhubarb has been used as a strong laxative for more than 5,000 years and has an astringent effect on the mucous membranes of the mouth and the nasal cavity.